karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 - a drawing that fits on a single page & conveys its essential message at a glance, and

-- a document that unpacks the message and declaratively asks the questions to be answered by the next level of design.
+- a document that unpacks the message and declaratively asks the questions to be answered by the next-lower level of design.

 > A complete design artifact is the drawing that encapsulates the design plus the document that unpacks it.

 ### Internal Consistency

 If you've ever run a business, you've probably wrestled with [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping).
 The idea is that every transaction is recorded _twice_, once as a _debit_ and once as a _credit_.
-It's a huge pain in the neck, but it also delivers a major superpower.
+Doing everything twice is a huge pain in the neck, but it also delivers a major superpower.

 Just add up all the debits and all the credits for the month.
 If the results don't match, you know you have an error in your books!
 You were able to catch it because double-entry bookkeeping makes it easy to check the _consistency_ of your records.